Garoppolo throws 12-yard TD as 49ers beat Bengals in OT

 The Bengals had trouble getting out of their own way in the first half and lost their second straight, squandering a chance to take advantage of losses by AFC North foes Baltimore and Pittsburgh this week.

 Two fumbled punts by Cincinnati returner Darius Phillips led to 10 first-half points for the 49ers.
-A taunting call against Bengals cornerback Vonn Bell extended the second of those Niners drives, which ended in a 14-yard TD pass from Garoppolo to Kittle that gave San Francisco a 17-6 halftime lead.
+A taunting call against Bengals safety Vonn Bell extended the second of those Niners drives, which ended in a 14-yard TD pass from Garoppolo to Kittlethat gave San Francisco a 17-6 halftime lead.

+”Can’t beat yourself,” Hubbard said. ”Can’t make the mistakes we have been making the last few weeks and win games.”

 INJURIES